vmware/vic-product/docs/user_doc/vic_app_dev/test_photon.md

     ENTRYPOINT ["/usr/games/fortune", "-s"]</pre>

-4. Build an image from the `Dockerfile` in the `dch-photon` Docker container host, and tag it with the path to a project in vSphere Integrated Containers Registry.
+4. Build an image from the `Dockerfile` in the `dch-photon` Docker host, and tag it with the path to a project in vSphere Integrated Containers Registry.

     <pre>docker -H <i>vch_address</i>:12375 build -t <i>registry_address</i>/default-project/test-container .</pre>

-5. Push the image from the `dch-photon` Docker container host to the registry.
+5. Push the image from the `dch-photon` Docker host to the registry.

     <pre>docker -H <i>vch_address</i>:12375 push <i>registry_address</i>/default-project/test-container</pre>